Hock’s 7 martial combatives courses.

 Year 2000.
 One of the first, multi-day camps, attended by 63 dedicated people at a US Army military base.

-W. Hock Hochheim teaches self-defense to military, police and savvy citizens in some 30 seminars in 12 allied countries annually.
+W. Hock Hochheim teaches self-defense to military, police and savvy citizens in some 25 seminars in 11 allied countries annually (barring Covid!).
 To learn more, select one of the courses from the course menu at the top of this or any other page at this site. or email Hock directly at: HockHochheim@ForceNecessary.com for additional information.